josephguzman1994/IllithidNova/README.md

   2. **Unpacking Existing Data** bash ```python3 Gale.py --UnpackIsoSet```

   &emsp; Calling `UnpackIsoSet` will search the current working directory for all potentially relevant files (`.set` or `.cmd`), then automatically pipes unpacked files to an isochrone directory and organizes them by isomodel and photometric system.
-Currently, my system directory configuration is hardcoded and the base path should be changed to match your system.
+Currently, my system directory configuration is hardcoded, and the base path should be changed to match your system.

   3. **Unpack Existing Data into specified directory** bash ```python3 Gale.py --UnpackIsoSet --isodir /path/to/directory```